Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

    in[2] = i2, i6, i10, ...
    in[3] = i3, i7, i11, ...

-The output stream would look the same as in the previous configuration beacuse ``TP_PARA_DECI_POLY`` only affects the number of input streams.
+The output stream would look the same as in the previous configuration because ``TP_PARA_DECI_POLY`` only affects the number of input streams.

 When ``TP_SSR = 2``, ``TP_PARA_DECI_POLY = 3``, the input stream would look like: